NickIrizarry/Documentation/MFA-README.md

 https://admin.microsoft.com

 ## 2. Login to the admin panel with an ADMIN account.
-Note - if you do NOT have admin permissions you will not granted access.
+Note - if you do NOT have admin permissions you will not be granted access.

 ## 3. Locate ≡ near the top left of the screen and select Show All